Dojo Specific Logos & Mascots

 2)Characters or mascots: Some Dojos have designed their own mascots or characters which they utilise to develop a personality for their Dojo.
 Bulgaria’s mascot illustrates the fun, friendly and creative aspects of their dojo’s.
 Others build on the discourse already utilised by CoderDojo, of ninjas.
 The characters created by illustrator for …CoderDojo illustrate how Ninjas and Tech imagery has been combined to create witty ninja and sensei characters, such as those by Marianna Balducci.
 Others such as Nishinomiya & Umeda CoderDojo have created numerous characters to illustrate the diversity of their attendees.
 Including characters with various coloured head ties and one with glasses.
 Pets too have been utilised by involved members as a Dojo mascot.
 Cody, the dog from Midleton CoderDojo,18-month old Shih Tzu was named after CoderDojo and even met our Co-founder Bill Liao as a puppy!

 As we approach CoderDojo’s fifth birthday in July, it is interesting to look at how the original logo has been adapted by our global community.
-If you need any further ideas see the image of those Dojo’s who tweeted their logos and mascots to us here at CoderDojo HQ below!
+Keep up the good work!